 It took me years to master the art of picking a coat to survive Canadian winters.
 The first year, I imported my stylish and trendy Miss Sixties jacket from France.
 New flash: there is a “small” difference between the light rain we get in Nantes (or that Italian designers get around the Mediterranean) and the blizzard we experience in Canada.
 The second year, I invested in what I believed was a good Canadian coat—I even shopped at Sears.
 I mean, they know the local market, right?
 I bought what I nicknamed my “goth witch coat,” a very long black coat with a hood.
 Think the Little Red Riding Hood except, well, it was black.
 And not waterproof.
 And it came down to my feet which was rather inconvenient when I was walking in the slush or in the snow.
 Okay not the right coat, again.

 I went through two more coats, a brown one from GAP and a purple one from ESPRIT, both now pretty worn out after surviving several winters.
 Salt damages and stains the fabric.

 Well, that’s my excuse for buying the new coat anyway.

 Because I don’t want Mark to freeze (I’m good at mothering, ain’t I!), I also bought him winter clothes.
 It’s always hard for me to tell whether Mark is cold, he doesn’t exactly let me know.
-Case in point: he sometime bumps his head pretty hard and just keeps on playing, but he can scream for a good five minute if I don’t let him play with the empty box of pasta (he eats the carton…).
+Case in point, he sometimes bumps his head pretty hard and just keeps on playing, but he can scream for a good five minutes if I don’t let him play with the empty box of pasta (he eats the carton…).
 Kids are not very logical.